Haltoen/Generative_Twitter_Agents/README.md

 When you have finished the previus steps, make sure that your environment is active, you may run. conda activate DBMS

-To run the program stand at the root of the directory, and run python src\main.py
+To run the program, navigate to the root directory and execute the following command:
+- python src\main.py

-This will launch the application in it's default state, there are two args that you may use to run the application -fs/--from_scratch, which initiates the twitter database without a dataset.
-The other one is -r/--reset, which will reset the database. from scratch or from dataset (default)
+This will launch the application in its default state.
+There are two optional arguments you can use:
+- `-fs` or `--from_scratch`: Initiates the Twitter database without a dataset.
+- `-r` or `--reset`: Resets the database from scratch or from the dataset (default).

+Example of running the program from scratch and resetting the database:
-example: from scratch and reset python src\main.py -fs -r
+- python src\main.py -fs -r